firstcontributions/first-contributions/additional-material/git_workflow_scenarios/stashing-a-file.md

 ## Creating a Branch from Stash

 If you stash some work, leave it there for a while, and continue on the branch from which you stashed the work, you may have a problem reapplying the work.
-If the apply tries to modify a file that you’ve since modified, you’ll get a merge conflict and will have to try to resolve it.
+If the apply tries to modify a file that you’ve since modified, you’ll get a merge conflict and will have to resolve it.
 If you want an easier way to test the stashed changes again, you can run ```git stash branch```, which creates a new branch for you, checks out the commit you were on when you stashed your work, reapplies your work there, and then drops the stash if it applies successfully:

 ```
 $ git stash branch testchanges